oscaribv/pyaneti/README.md

 * Barragán et al, 2016, _K2-98b: A 32-M⊕ Neptune-sized planet in a 10-day orbit transiting an F8 star_,
  AJ, 152, 6 (http://arxiv.org/abs/1608.01165).

-## To do list
+## What will come next?

 * Gaussian process.
 * TTV.
-* multiband photometry.
+* Multiband transit photometry fitting.
-* GUI.
+* Graphical User Interface.

-**If you have some recomendation, please let us now!**
+**If you have any comments, requests, suggestions or just need any help, please don't think twice, just contact us!**

 ##

 #### Warning: This code is under developement and it may contain bugs.
-If you detect something please email to oscaribv@gmail.com
+If you find something please contact us at oscaribv@gmail.com

 ## Acknowledgements
-* to Hannu Parviainen, to help us to interpret the first result of the PDF of the MCMC chains.
-We learned a lot!
+* Hannu Parviainen, thank you for helping us to interpret the first result of the PDF of the MCMC chains.
+We learned a lot from you!
-* to Salvador Curiel, for his suggestions to parallelize the code.
+* Salvador Curiel, thank you for  suggestions to parallelize the code.
-* to Mabel Valerdi, to help me with as the first pyaneti user, to detect bugs and errors in this manual.
-As well for her idea for pyaneti's logo.
+* Mabel Valerdi, thank you for being the first _pyaneti_ user, for spotting typos and errors in this document.
+And thank you much for the awesome idea for pyaneti's logo.
-* to Lauren Flor, for testing the code before release.
+* Lauren Flor, thank you for testing the code before release.

-**THANKS!**
+**THANKS A LOT!**